Graduate and Postdoctoral Research Symposium

 The Graduate and Postdoctoral Research Symposium is an annual event that showcases the research and scholarly work of graduate students and postdoctoral scholars across disciplines at Wayne State.

 This day-long event features poster presentations from master's and Ph.D. students and postdoctoral scholars.
-Awards are given in multiple categories including poster presentations, Three Minute Thesis (3MT).
+Awards are given for poster presentations and Three-Minute Thesis Competition (3MT).
 Those who wish to participate must submit an abstract signed by their advisor to the Graduate School no later than January 30, 2019.
 Find the abstract form and guidelines here.

 3MT presentations and judging